John Major: Political engagement

 Major has become an active after-dinner speaker, earning over £25,000 per engagement for his "insights and his own opinions" on politics and other matters according to his agency.
 Major is also actively involved in various think tanks: he is the chair of the Panel of senior advisers at Chatham House (having previously served as a president of Chatham House), a member of the International Advisory Boards of the Peres Center for Peace in Israel, the InterAction Council, the Baker Institute in Houston, and a Patron of the Atlantic Partnership.
 Major was also a director with the Ditchley Foundation from 2000 to 2009, and a president of the influential centre-right think tank the Bow Group from 2012 to 2014.

 In February 2005, it was reported that Major and Norman Lamont delayed the release of papers on Black Wednesday under the Freedom of Information Act.
 Major denied doing so, saying that he had not heard of the request until the scheduled release date and had merely asked to look at the papers himself.
 He told BBC News that he and Lamont had been the victims of "whispering voices" to the press.
 He later publicly approved the release of the papers.

 In December 2006, Major led calls for an independent inquiry into Blair's decision to invade Iraq, following revelations made by Carne Ross, a former British senior diplomat, that contradicted Blair's case for the invasion.

-He was touted as a possible Conservative candidate for the Mayor of London elections in 2008, but turned down an offer from the Leader of the Conservatives at the time, David Cameron.
-A spokesperson for Major said "his political career is behind him".
+He was touted as a possible Conservative candidate in the 2008 London mayoral election, but turned down an offer from the Leader of the Conservatives at the time, David Cameron.
+A spokesperson for Major said, "his political career is behind him".